• PHP History

 PHP Assignment Operators.
 The PHP assignment operators are used with numeric values to write a value to a variable.
 The basic assignment operator in PHP is "=".
 It means that the left operand gets set to the value of the assignment expression on the right.

 With the "Concatenating Assignment Operator" I assigned in the loop two variables.
 I need to get each loop result separately.
-The problem is that I don't know why each next loop result is copied to each next loop result. ...
-Concatenate array on loop php.
-0. Handling loops and combining values in PHP.
-Hot Network Questions Help me unlock an old ...
+The problem is that I don't know why each next loop result is ...
+PHP 'foreach' array concatenate echo.
+0. How to print multiple variables values using loop.
+0. PHP Combine arrays in a loop.
+1. Concatenate array on loop ...